vorcigernix/engineeringroles/developers/level5.md

 ### Red flags
 * Fails to identify and remove big roadblocks
 * Crunch time in the team
-* Tries to inforce his views on solution
+* Tries to enforce his views on solution

 ### Practical examples
 * L5 is active on Value Steam meetings